School of Earth, Energy and Environmental Sciences

-BioMy current research interest centers around two different areas: (i) Carbonate sedimentology and geochemistry, including using clumped isotopes and other geochemical proxies to unravel the source of diagenetic fluids and degree of fluid-rock interaction; and (ii) Exploring the applications and limitations of deep learning techniques in carbonate geosciences.
+BioMy current research interests center around two different areas: (i) Carbonate sedimentology and geochemistry, including using clumped isotopes and other geochemical proxies to unravel the source of diagenetic fluids and degree of fluid-rock interaction; and (ii) Exploring the applications and limitations of deep learning-based visual recognition techniques in carbonate geosciences.

 James C. Ingle, Jr.